tunequest

 That works great for pop/rock/jazz, where the music was created by and for one particular artist.
 The system becomes more difficult when dealing with classical music.
 I’m not the first person to discuss how to shoehorn the vastly different nature of classical tags into a scheme that is very much designed for popular music (as evidenced by many many discussion threads and, of course, the existence of the Musicbrainz guidelines itself).
 But, I take issue with the Musicbrainz solution because it is unfriendly to iPod users.

 Classical music tags have to keep track of a more diverse set of data for music that has been created by and for many people.
 Whereas a Pearl Jam record contains songs written, performed and released by Pearl Jam, a recording of The Planets might contain music written by Holst, performed by the Montreal Symphony and conducted by Charles Dutoit.
 This recording, or portions of it, might be released on any number of albums or bundled with works of another composer (usually elgar).
 Indeed, the concept of an album was unknown to the vast majority to classical music composers.
-Each composition they created was a stand-alone work.
+Each composition they created was intended to be a stand-alone work.

 Classical music is an entirely different beast.